 Foreword: Willis asked me to carry this post here.
 What follows is a long and detailed series of email exchanges that outline the difficult task of getting data so that scientific replication/reproduction can be done by people external to the tight knit group of scientists that make up climate science today.
-This is a must read for anyone trying to understand the issue and the dodges of the UK FOIA that CRU has been doing.
+This is a must read for anyone trying to understand the issue and the dodges of the UK Freedom of Information Act (FOIA) that the University of East Anglia Climatic Research Unit (UEA CRU) has been doing.

 One of the foundational components of the scientific method is the idea of reproducibility (Popper 1959).
 In order for an experiment to be considered valid it must be replicated.
 This process begins with the scientists who originally performed the experiment publishing the details of the experiment.
 This description of the experiment is then read by another group of scientists who carry out the experiment, and ascertain whether the results of the new experiment are similar to the original experiment.
 If the results are similar enough then the experiment has been replicated.
 This process validates the fact that the experiment was not dependent on local conditions, and that the written description of the experiment satisfactorily records the knowledge gained through the experiment.
 From Rand and Wilensky 2006

 CRU’s decision to withhold data and code from public inspection is not only against the scientific method, given the impact their work has on governmental policies and taxpayer funded programs, it is, in my opinion, unethical. – Anthony Watts

 Guest post by Willis Eschenbach – originally posted on Omniclimate with an updated version here per Willis’ request.